 What risks should legal professionals avoid?

 The main risk is overpromising.
 Legacy planning should not be sold as conflict-proofing, tax advice, guaranteed family harmony or a replacement for properly drafted instruments.
 It should be explained as a structured way to reduce avoidable uncertainty.
 Families may still disagree.
 Courts may still interpret documents.
-Health and estate questions may still require professional advice.
-The benefit is that clients can leave clearer records and families can see more of the client's intent.
+Health, tax and estate questions may still require professional advice.

 Another risk is mixing legal directions with non-binding wishes.
 A letter, video or values statement can be powerful, but it should not contradict the will, power of attorney or health directive.
-Law Council resources reinforce the importance of professional standards and careful legal practice.
-Legacy planning should support those standards by making scope clear, keeping records accurate and avoiding casual claims about legal effect.
+Evaheld’s ethical will comparison helps clients understand the personal layer, while the legal adviser remains responsible for the legal layer.

 Firms should also avoid unmanaged access.
 A digital vault is useful only when permissions match the sensitivity of the content.
 Give clients a simple access plan: who can see document locations, who can see personal messages, who can see emergency information, and who should receive updates after a review.
 Good access design prevents both secrecy and oversharing.